puremourning/vimspector/docs/configuration.md

 ### C-family (gdbserver) Example

-This example uses vimspector to remotely luanch or attach to a binary using `gdbserver` and then instructs vscode-cpptools to attach to that `gdbserver`.
+This example uses vimspector to remotely launch or attach to a binary using `gdbserver` and then instructs vscode-cpptools to attach to that `gdbserver`.

 The appraoch is very similar to the above for python, just that we use gdbserver